NaakkaDev/wagtail-simple-gallery/README.md

 - `use_lightbox` (default: True): Use lightbox for viewing images.
 Example: `{% simple_gallery use_lightbox=False %}`.

 ### `{% img|original_url %}` filter
-- Takes wagtails Image object and returns its real original url, not the one that wagtail creates.
+- Takes wagtails Image object and returns its real original url instead of the one that wagtail creates.
 Example: `/media/original_images/foo.jpg`.

 ## Template